neelchauhan/mpd-x/docs/mpd18.md

 **`log [ +/-flag ... ] `**

-:   Mpd supports several different logging flags.
+:   mpdx supports several different logging flags.
 Every line logged by
     mpd is tagged with one (or more) of these flags.
 By turning the flags on or off, that particular type of logging is enabled or disabled.
 This allows you to customize logging verbosity.